binarytemple/olibrook.github.com/_posts/2010-05-20-allies-and-morrison.md

 ---
 title: Allies and Morrison Architects
-description: New website for Allies and Morrison.
+description: New website for Allies and Morrison

 layout: post
 categories: [Work]